-- 3.15 The following expenses are payable to a senator or member of the House of Representatives in relation to his or her private residence or residences: - a. the cost of up to two telephone services; and - b. if the senator or member is a Minister, the Leader or Deputy Leader of the Opposition in the House of Representatives or the Senate, a presiding officer, or the leader of a minority party within the meaning of the PBR Regulations-

-- the cost of an additional fixed internet and telephone service for a private residence of the person in Canberra; and - c. if the senator or member is a Chief Government Whip or Chief Opposition Whip in the House of Representatives or the Senate-the cost of an additional telephone service for a private residence of the person not in Canberra and the cost of an additional telephone service for a private residence of the person in Canberra. - 3.16 In clause 3.15, the cost of a service includes installation, maintenance, rental, transfer and call and data costs. - 3.17 The senator or member may elect for one of the two telephone services mentioned in paragraph 3.15(a) to be exclusively an internet service.
+- 3.15 The following expenses are payable to a senator or member of the House of Representatives in relation to his or her private residence or residences: - a. the cost of up to two services; and - b. if the senator or member is a Minister, the Leader or Deputy Leader of the Opposition in the House of Representatives or the Senate, a presiding officer, or the leader of a minority party within the meaning of the PBR Regulations-the cost of an additional service for a private residence of the person in Canberra; and - c. if the senator or member is a Chief Government Whip or Chief Opposition Whip in the House of Representatives or the Senate-the cost of an additional service for a private residence of the person not in Canberra and the cost of an additional service for a private residence of the person in Canberra. - 3.16 In clause 3.15, the cost of a service includes installation, maintenance, rental, transfer and call and data costs. - 3.17 In clauses 3.15 and 3.16, "service" means a telephone service (including VoIP), an internet service, or a service under which a telephone service and an internet service are provided under the one contract, and does not include a streaming or similar service.